 But COVID-19 has forced change upon the finance sector.
 No-where is this more evident than in the aviation sector where the pandemic has created an unprecedented situation that no-one even anticipated on this scale.
 Traditional revenue streams literally disappeared overnight, and many carriers are hanging on by their fingertips to survive.
 Aircraft (the traditional source of security) are sitting idle with their value written down as many borders remain largely closed to passenger traffic, which has driven demand for air travel to decade lows.

-This is where intangible assets such as airline loyalty programs are coming into their own.
-Pre-COVID, United and American Airline’s loyalty programs were recognized as being among the strongest globally, although the financial value of these assets was undefined from a balance sheet perspective because of the way traditional accounting standards treat intangible assets (along with – in some cases – the perceived difficulty in valuing intangibles).
+This is where intangible assets such as airline loyalty programmes are coming into their own.
+Pre-COVID, United and American Airline’s loyalty programmes were recognised as being among the strongest globally, although the financial value of these assets was undefined from a balance sheet perspective because of the way traditional accounting standards treat intangible assets (along with – in some cases – the perceived difficulty in valuing intangibles).

-COVID-19 has forced financiers to look again at the value of intangible assets such as loyalty programs, data, patents, and other assets and become more open to using these assets to secure new lines of lending – as has occurred in the cases of United and American Airlines in relation to their loyalty programs.
+COVID-19 has forced financiers to look again at the value of intangible assets such as loyalty programmes, data, patents, and other assets and become more open to using these assets to secure new lines of lending – as has occurred in the cases of United and American Airlines in relation to their loyalty programmes.